Recently updated on November 30th, 2024 at 11:18 am

 Representation: Bisexual main character, Lesbian main character, and non-binary side characters

-Imogen Obviously is an incredible Sapphic rom com with a bisexual main character.
+Imogen Obviously is an incredible Sapphic rom-com with a bisexual main character.
 A cute, heartwarming romance that also addresses important themes such as coming out and biphobia.

 It follows Imogen Scott.
 She may be hopelessly heterosexual, but she’s got the World’s Greatest Ally title locked down.

 Imogen has never missed a Pride Alliance meeting.
 And she knows more about queer media discourse than her queer little sister.
-She even has two queer best friends.
-Gretchen, a fellow high school senior, helps keep Imogen’s biases in check.
-And Lili—newly out and thriving with a cool new squad of queer college friends.

 Buy on Amazon | Waterstones